dramforever/easyriscv/index.md

-(Obscure side note, for completeness: for `sltiu`, the immediate operand still has the range `[-2048, 2047]` but it performs an *unsigned* comparison between `rs1` and (the two's complement of) the immediate value.
+(Obscure side note, for completeness: for `sltiu`, the immediate operand still has the range `[-2048, 2047]` but it performs an *unsigned* comparison between `rs1` and (the two's complement representation of) the immediate value.
 This allows for some counterintuitive but convenient use cases.
 For example, interpreting `rs1` as a signed value:

 ```
                     # C pseudocode: